JSorngard/lambert_w/README.md

 to either 24 or 50 bits of accuracy.

-This method works by splitting the domain of the function into subdomains, and on each domain it is approximated by a
+This method works by splitting the domain of the function into subdomains, and on each subdomain it is approximated by a
 [Padé approximant](https://en.wikipedia.org/wiki/Pad%C3%A9_approximant)
 evaluated on a simple transformation of the input.
 It is implemented in code as conditional switches on the input value followed by